Premium Market Analysis, Trader Education, Software, and Trading Strategies

 2. Are the effects of anticipatory behavior wrongly attributed to precognition?

-1. To argue that events in the market can be predicted before they are created is equivalent to arguing that the market is a movie that is replayed in front of us, free will does not exist in the markets and, by extension, in the world.
-I have no time to discuss in detail such argument because it could take days or even months, but I will argue that such a hypothesis must be declared false a priori solely on the basis that it is absurd.
+1. To argue that events in the market can be predicted before they are created is equivalent to arguing that the market is a movie that is replayed in front of us; free will does not exist in the markets and, by extension, in the world.
+I have no time to discuss in detail such an argument because it could take days or even months, but I will argue that such a hypothesis must be declared false a priori solely on the basis that it is absurd.
 A hypothesis can also lead to various paradoxes, which in turn provide strong evidence that it is absurd.
-However, the past, present and future may intermingle only for short intervals of time, like a few days, without this leading necessarily to a block universe where free will is impossible.
+However, the past, present, and future may intermingle only for short intervals of time, like a few days, without necessarily leading to a block universe where free will is impossible.
 More about this is below.